 EJBM considers multiple categories of articles for review:

-» Original Articles describe novel clinical or biomedical research.
+» Articles and Brief Communications describe clinical or biomedical research.
 Manuscripts should present information that is of interest and significance to its target audience.

-» Reviews present an analysis of the current research surrounding a specific question or theme (e.g. recommended therapy for a particular disease or a suggested model for a biological process).
+» Reviews and Brief Reviews present an analysis of the current research surrounding a specific question or theme (e.g. recommended therapy for a particular disease or a suggested model for a biological process).
 Reviews should reference current research and should not simply summarize the material described.

-» Clinical Reports are interesting case studies of individual patients from in-patient or out-patient settings.
+» Case Reports are interesting case studies of individual patients followed by a discussion of the known literature regarding the pathology.

 » Special Topics articles comprise a wide variety of themes ranging from historical analyses to ethical discussions.